msawangwan/tic-tac-toe-unity3d/README.md

 **Goal**

-*To learn and study the principles of SOLID and OOD/OOP*
+- *To learn and study the principles of SOLID and OOD/OOP*
+- *Further understanding of graphs by implementing A(star) pathfinding algorithm for AI*

 **About**